pheonix99/TomeOfTheFirebird/Readme.md

 ## Changelog

+### 1.4.6
+Disabling spells works again.
+If Expanded Content is installed and Gloomblind Bolts is disabled, Death Patron will use the Expanded Content version of Gloomblind Bolts

 ### 1.4.5
 Cross mod compat patch for Thiefling from Homebrew Archetypes - spreading mod rogue talents around Fix for the mod asploding if TTT-Base is not installed